jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ## Introduction

 Ticorporate business simulation is based on "Information systems project" course, which has been part of Business Information Technologies degree programme from the start.
-Its purpose was to teach how to build information systems and how to do it as a part of a project group towards a common goal.
+Its purpose was to teach how to build information systems and how to do it as a part of a project group working towards a common goal.
 In the autumn of 2013 Information systems project course extended to include theory studies when "Software production", "project management", and "modeling information systems" courses were integrated into it.
-After that process the course was named Ticorporate and its first iteration was called "Ticorporate MXIII".
-After the first Ticorporate the name was shortened to TC and a rolling number.
+The newly founded course was named Ticorporate and its first iteration was called "Ticorporate MXIII".
+After the first Ticorporate the name was shortened to "TC" plus a rolling number.
 Now we are at TC6.

-After some yearly incremental updates it was decided that Ticorporate as it was is at its end.
+After few yearly incremental upgrades it was decided that Ticorporate as it was is at its end.
 The course was split in half and that process gave birth to Ticorporate Demolab and Ticorporate Productlab.
 Year after that, the course was pushed forwards half a year, causing Demolab to start on 2nd year BIT students spring semester and Productlab to start on 3rd year students autumn semester.

 Demolab is mandatory for all BIT students and Productlab is a part of elective professional studies.
-Demolabs purpose is basically the same as in every other year, to teach students how software projects and its roles work and to build a strictly defined game or software in a group setting.
-This document is created to describe Productlabs objectives and activities.
+Demolabs purpose is basically the same as it was in every other year, to teach students how software projects and its roles work and to build a strictly defined game or software in a group setting.

+This document is created to describe objectives and activities of Productlab.

 ## Production process

-The course is divided in four separate blocks.
+The course is divided in four separate phases.
 These are concepting, pre-production, production and post-production.

 ### Concepting and grouping up

-The courses starts on 9th of September with concepting.

 #### Monday

 The day starts at 09:00 CEST at AP05 in Rajakatu campus.
 The Lecturer in Charge (or Labmaster) will say a few words an go through the structure, assessment, deliverables and anything else about the course.

-When all the formalities are done [something happens? :D].
+When all the formalities are done it's time to start working.
+During the first day the students which have a certain ready made idea in mind and those who don't have any definitive idea.
+Those who would like to make a concept for completely new game or application/service are allowed to do so.

 #### Tuesday